Reply Challenge 2020 - That’s what server says

 test is not a register user

 Now we have a value user that can output on the response.
-This means we can
+This means we can make an XXE Injection

-make an XXE Injection to get the authorized.xml file as the user value and
+to get the authorized.xml file as the user value and make the response print it as an error for

-the file because the response includes where our image was uploaded, or we
+profit.
+We can guess the position of the file because the response includes where our image was

-could try and get the entire directory, or a known file like /etc/passwd.
+uploaded, or we could try and get the entire directory, or a known file like /etc/passwd.

 The final payload is the following.